 Normalized EBITDA refers to EBITDA excluding items that are non-recurring in nature and is calculated by adjusting for non-recurring expenses and gains to EBITDA.
-Management deems non-recurring charges to be unusual and/or infrequent charges that our Private Company Partner's incur outside of its common day-to-day operations.
+Management deems non-recurring charges to be unusual and/or infrequent charges that our Partners incur outside of its common day-to-day operations.

-Annual Earnings Coverage Ratio refers to the Normalized EBITDA of each of our Private Company Partners for the twelve months ended in each of their fiscal years divided by the sum of each of their debt servicing (interest and principal), unfunded maintenance capital expenditures and distributions to Alaris over the same twelve month fiscal period.
+Annual earnings coverage ratio ("ECR") refers to the normalized EBITDA of each of our Partners for the 12 months ended in each of their fiscal years divided by the sum of each of their debt servicing (interest and principal), unfunded maintenance capital expenditures and distributions to Alaris over the same 12-month fiscal period.